-Program Source of Uses of Funds Exp ected Amoun t Available Yea r 1 Expected Narrative Description Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ CDBG public - federal Acquisition Admin and Planning Economic Development Housing Public Improvements Public Services 948,212 428,975 0 1,377,187 1,418,948 Other public - federal Other 0 0 0 0 0
+Program Source of Uses of Funds Exp Expected Amount Available Year 1 Available Yea r 1 Expected Narrative Description Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan CDBG public - federal Acquisition Admin and Planning Economic Development Housing Public Improvements 948,212 427,512 0 1,375,724 8,444 Other public - federal Other 0 0 0 0 0 provides a forgivable grant to eligible homeowners towards the rehabilitation of their home.
+The grant matches the Town's CDBG or HOME The Town of Cheektowaga was awarded a \$450,000 grant from the New York State Affordable Housing Corporation (NYS AHC) in 2023 that rehabilitation funds in the form of 60% grant funds, 40% loan funds.
+If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan